mhucka/mediawiki-google-spreadsheet-extension/README.md

 *Repository*: https://github.com/mhucka/google-spreadsheet-mw-plugin

 Requirements
 ------------

+1. This is designed to work as a plug-in for MediaWiki.
+It has so far only been tested and used with MediaWiki 1.11.
+2. This relies on a JSON parser.
+It was written to use the JSON PECL extension in PHP 5.1.6, but other json parsers would probably work with small modifications.

 Usage
 -----

 History and acknowledgments
 ---------------------------

 This code was written for the SBML project website (http://sbml.org) under funding from grant R01GM070923 (Principal Investigator: Dr. Michael Hucka) from the National Institute of General Medical Sciences (USA) to the California Institute of Technology.
 The first version was written and deployed in mid-2012.

 Contributing
 ------------